Marcelo H. del Pilar: Later years, illness, and death (1895–1896)

-Del Pilar contracted tuberculosis in November 1895.
+Del Pilar contracted tuberculosis in the spring of 1895.
 The following year, he decided to return to the Philippines to lead a revolution.
 His illness worsened that he had to cancel his journey.
 On June 20, 1896, he was taken to the Hospital de la Santa Cruz in Barcelona.
-Del Pilar died at 1:15 a.m. on July 4, 1896, over a month before the Cry of Pugad Lawin..
+Del Pilar died at 1:15 a.m. on July 4, 1896, over a month before the Cry of Pugad Lawin.
 According to Mariano Ponce's account of his death, his last words were: "Please tell my family that I was not able to say goodbye, but that I died with my true friends around me… Pray to God for the good fortune of our country.
 Continue with your work to attain the happiness and freedom of our beloved country."
 He was buried the following day in a borrowed grave at the Cementerio del Sub-Oeste (Southwest Cemetery).
 Before dying, del Pilar retracted from Masonry and received the sacraments of the church.